transitland/www-transit-land/documentation/feed-registry/edit-a-feed.md

 layout: documentation
 ---

-After a feed is part of the Feed Registry, you can modify the feed's details, such as to update the license or correct any out of date information.
+After a feed is part of the Feed Registry, you can modify the feed's details, including updating the license status or correcting information.

 1. Navigate to the [Feed Registry](https://transit.land/feed-registry/) and click Add a feed.
 You can also start directly from https://transit.land/feed-registry/feeds/new.
 2. Find the URL of the feed.
 You can get the URL by clicking a feed in the Feed Registry and looking under the Feed Details section.
 Note: To replace the URL of an existing feed and have Transitland check the feed from a different location, enter the new URL here.